What is National Board Certification?

 Core Year (18 Credits)

-In the first year of the program, students will focus on completing their core curriculum for the Master of Education program.
+In the first year of the program, students will focus on completing their core curriculum for the Master of Education in Leadership, Teaching, and Learning program.
 Students will complete the following courses:

 This course is designed to provide the Principal/Teacher candidate with knowledge about policies, laws, and regulations enacted by state, local and federal authorities that impact schools and classrooms.
 The candidate will use skills to influence lawmakers and advocate for equitable learning opportunities and success for all students.
 The candidate will understand that educators, business people, politicians, media, parents, and the public at large attempt to influence educational policy to varying degrees.
 The candidate will explore varying perspectives on educational improvements and use statutes, policies, research, data, and ethical standards in the decision-making process.
 The Candidate will spend a minimum of 20 clock hours in school-based experience(s).